cln-io/SteamBulkKeyActivator/README.md

 	run the script/program and it will read line per line of the keys.txt file and activate them one by one in steam.
 	After a successful activation it will cancel the game's installation so it does not install.

+	Do not touch keyboard and or mouse you can press escape at any time to cancel the macro

 ![Demo](https://raw.githubusercontent.com/colingg/SteamBulkKeyActivator/master/Recources/demo.gif)